 Japan -Find the Japan of your Dreams! – introducing a rich variety of hands-on activities that welcome travelers from abroad.

-1. Upon your arrival at Ozeki Cooking School, Shuji will ask you if you would like to make any particular Japanese dishes.
-Shuji normally makes suggestions.
-When we go to the local fish and vegetable markets to buy some fresh seafood and locally grown vegetables, often Shuji and the participant(s) will be inspired to make a few additional dishes.
+Upon your arrival at Ozeki Cooking School, Shuji will ask you if you would like to make any particular Japanese dishes.
+Shuji makes suggestions.
+When we go to the local fish and vegetable market to buy fresh seafood and locally grown vegetables, Shuji and the participant(s) are often inspired to make a few additional dishes.

-1. Together with Shuji you will get to prepare and have lunch at soba noodle (buck wheat) restaurant Yamakyu run by the Ozekis.
-We ask you to come to our restaurant at 10 or 11am.
-If you turn up at 10am, you will get to see how Shuji makes soba noodles from scratch in half an hour.
-You get to have a Siesta from about 2pm until 4pm.
-Workshop/dinner begins at 4m and ends about 8-9pm.
-There are some good restaurants such as chargrilled Wagyu beef pub, chargrilled unagi-eel, sushi, izakaya and ramen & yakisoba in town whenever you wish to try some.
+Together with Shuji, you will prepare and have lunch at the soba (buckwheat) noodle restaurant Yamakyu, run by Shuji.
+We ask you to come to our restaurant at 9 am.
+You will be able to watch Shuji make soba noodles from scratch in half an hour.
+You get to have a Siesta from about 2 pm until 4 pm.
+Workshop/dinner begins at 5 pm and ends about 8-9 pm.
+There are some good restaurants in town, such as a chargrilled Wagyu beef pub, a chargrilled unagi-eel restaurant, sushi, an izakaya, and ramen shops, if you wish to try some.

-1. There may be an occasion where other participants hoping to join in your workshops during your extended workshops.
-Shuji will ask you if you wish to keep your workshops private, or you do not mind them joining you before or after your arrival in his kitchen.
+There may be occasions when other participants hope to join your extended workshops.
+Shuji will ask whether you wish to keep your workshops private or if you do not mind them joining you.

-1. The total cost is 300,000 yen per person, inclusive of coaching fee, lunch, dinner, all materials, comprehensive recipes (to be sent to you via email), transport to and from the local fish and vegetable markets and other traditional cultural activities within Seki City and tax.
-Beverage is not included in the price.
+The cost is 200,000 yen per person, inclusive of the coaching fee, lunch, dinner, all materials, comprehensive recipes (to be sent to you via email), transport to and from the local fish and vegetable markets, other traditional cultural activities within Seki City, and tax.
+Beverages are not included in the price.

-1. Method of payment: Due to extensive preparations involved in planning culinary workshops and cultural outings if requested in advance, Shuji asks for a 50% deposit to be paid one week before the workshop's start date.
-Deposits can be paid via PayPal by following the secure link published on his website.
+Method of payment: Due to the extensive preparations involved in planning culinary workshops and cultural outings, Shuji asks for a 50% deposit to be paid one week before the workshop's start date, if requested in advance.
+Deposits can be paid via PayPal using the secure link on his website.
 The balance is payable upon arrival in Seki in Japanese yen.
-As PayPal charges 4% transaction fee, we would appreciate it if you could add the fee to your deposit.
+As PayPal charges a 4% transaction fee, we would appreciate it if you could include the fee in your deposit.

-1. If necessary, Shuji is happy to talk with you via skype (shujiozeki1) , FaceTime or WhatsApp (+81 90 5636 3669) to help plan your culinary cultural visit to Ozeki Cooking School and Soba Noodle Restaurant Yamakyu.
+If necessary, Shuji is happy to talk with you online and help plan your culinary cultural visit to Ozeki Cooking School and Soba Noodle Restaurant Yamakyu.

-What the experienced chefs and owner chefs have commented on their culinary experiences with Chef Shuji.
+What the chefs and owner-chefs have commented on their culinary experiences with Chef Shuji.

 Awesome Experience!
-Will be back in the future for more Japanese cuisine.
-Learnt to cook and ate amazing Food, Noodles and Sushi!
+Will be back for more Japanese cuisine.
+Learnt to cook and ate amazing food, noodles, and Sushi!
 Everything was excellent.
 Chris Sutherland, Sydney, Australia 19-26 June 2017

-Chef Chris, Jessica from Hawaii currently residing in Nagoya and Shuji toast to our successfully made udon noodles and tempura dinner.
+Chef Chris and Jessica from Hawaii, currently residing in Nagoya, and Shuji toast to our successful udon noodles and tempura dinner.

 Chef Chris makes soba noodles